tilly111/adaptive_symmetry_breaking/readme.md

 git pull
 ```

-Then you need to renew the link of argos3-kilobot plugin
+Then you need to renew the link of argos3-kilobot plugin (first remove it)

 ```
+rm argos3
 ln -s ~/Programs/argos3-kilobot/src/ ARGoS_simulation/argos3
 ```